-She spent the first ten years of her ordained life at Kagyu Samye Ling Monastery where she studied and practised Buddhism under some of the most eminent Tibetan Lamas of today.
+She spent the first ten years of her ordained life at Kagyu Samye Ling Monastery where she studied and practiced Buddhism under some of the most eminent Tibetan Lamas of today.
 During this time she was also responsible for the publicity, public relations and fundraising for the Monastery and for the Holy Island Project for World Peace and Health.

-Having successfully completed this intensive practice she resumed work and teaching at Samye Ling and was commissioned to write a book celebrating the Centre’s 40th Anniversary.
-Kagyu Samye Ling – The Story charts the remarkable journey of Tibetan Buddhism to the West.
+Having successfully completed this intensive practice she resumed work and teaching at Samye Ling and was commissioned to write a book celebrating the Centre’s 40th Anniversary, Kagyu Samye Ling – The Story charting the remarkable journey of Tibetan Buddhism to the West.

-As well as it’s weekly programme of meditation sessions, pujas and classes the Centre also hosts a variety of monthly events including teachings and public talks by visiting High Lamas, therapeutic and interfaith activities.
-The Centre has an open door policy and serves not only the Buddhist community but the people of Edinburgh as a whole.
+As well as a weekly programme of meditation sessions, pujas and classes the Centre also hosts a variety of monthly events, including teachings and public talks by visiting High Lamas, therapeutic and interfaith activities.
+The Centre has an open door policy and serves, not only the Buddhist community, but the people of Edinburgh as a whole.